-On a lazy Sunday afternoon, the whiff of gently spiced curries floats through the streets of Mamelodi.
+On a lazy Sunday afternoon, the whiff of gently spiced curries floats through the streets of Mamelodi Township.
 Men from the township chat jovially under a wooden shelter, drinking beer, taking turns to stir the large metal pots on the open fire.
-Cow heads, they tell me as I look curiously, reminded of open-air communal cooking in India, though you seldom find men taking charge here.
+Cow heads, they tell me as I look curiously, reminded of open-air communal cooking in India, though you seldom find men cooking here.

 Perhaps an Indian origin cabbie in Durban put it best: